ayush-96/stratascratch/README.md

 Once a pull request is raised, AI code review runs a scan and adds the comment in the conversation.
 OPEN_AI key has to be configured for the same.

-This repo depends on self-hosted runners for workflow actions